 How Does This Injury Present?
-What Action Should Be Taken?

 How Should Youth Climbers Be Monitored To Reduce Risk of Growth Plate Fractures?

 - Track a climber’s height and weight from age 9 to 16 to identify the period of highest growth velocity (when the injury is most common).
-Consider annual hand ultrasound (or X-Ray in the case of acute pain) to screen for injury and to identify when the growth plates fuse (the end of GP injury concern).
-Coach each youth climber as a unique individual—a “slow grower” may be less at risk of growth plate injury than a fast-growing climber of similar ability and exposure.
+Consider an annual hand ultrasound (or X-Ray in the case of acute pain) to screen for injury and to identify when the growth plates fuse (the end of GP injury concern).
+Coach each youth climber as a unique individual; a “slow grower” may be less at risk of growth plate injury than a fast-growing climber of similar ability and exposure.

 - Coach a comprehensive approach to improving climbing performance, with a strong emphasis on technique and mental skill development, rather than placing excessive focus on physical training.

 - Favor generalized training with young climbers, including the development of antagonist and stabilizer muscle, aerobic capacity, flexibility, and tumbling ability.
 Keep training fun and varied, rather than regimented and highly targeted.
-Utilize a wide range of body-weight exercises (pull-ups, push-ups, core exercises, etc.) prior to the growth spurt, and introduce a limited number of free weight exercises and a modest amount of climbing-specific training during the growth spurt years.
+Utilize a wide range of body-weight exercises (such as pull-ups, push-ups, core exercises, etc.) prior to the growth spurt, and introduce a limited number of free weight exercises and a modest amount of climbing-specific training during the growth spurt years.

 - While highly fit and advanced youth climbers may be able to do a small amount of hangboard training and “laddering” up a campus board, they should not engage in any “double dyno” campus training nor weighted hangboard training during their growth spurt years.
 The most prudent coaches will allow no campus board training during the growth spurt years.

-- During the period of highest growth velocity, time spent “limit bouldering” should be reduced to just 30 to 60 minutes once or twice per week.
+- During the period of highest growth velocity, time spent on “limit bouldering” should be reduced to just 30 to 60 minutes once or twice per week.
 Climbing frequency should be limited to 2 to 4 days per week during the growth spurt years, with an immediate reduction in climbing time at the first sign of pain in the knuckles.

 - All youth climbers should have an “off-season” during which they do little or no climbing for one to four months.
 Playing a second sport is strongly recommended through age 16, in order to develop a high physical IQ and diverse motor skills that will last a lifetime.

-- Overview of youth training for climbing.
+- Overview of Youth Training for Climbing

 Copyright © 2000–2023 Eric J. Hörst | All Rights Reserved.